-We recommend creating mandatory replica(s) if the server is local to its commit server, and also if you have good monitoring in place to quickly detect replication lag or other issues.
+We recommend creating mandatory standby replica(s) if the server is local to its commit server.
+We also recommend active monitoring in place to quickly detect replication lag or other issues.

 To change a server spec to be mandatory or nomandatory, modify the server spec with a command like p4 server p4d_ha_bos to edit the form, and then change the value in the Options: field to be as desired, mandatory or nomandatory, and the save and exit the editor.